Mobile marketing is central growth area in UK in 2011

 Managing director of LinkShare UK Liane Dietrich said she saw the research as painting a very positive future for the marketing industry, adding that it was close to entering a whole new phase of growth with mobile marketing and applications alone.

-She continued: "It's also encouraging to see that targeting, measurement and ROI continue to be strong themes amongst UK marketers and certainly echoes sentiments from the conversations we are having with our own customers.
+She continued: "It's also encouraging to see that targeting, measurement and ROI [return on investment] continue to be strong themes amongst UK marketers and certainly echoes sentiments from the conversations we are having with our own customers.

 Ms Dietrich concluded: "We are also pleased to hear that affiliate marketing is becoming a core part of many digital marketing initiatives and we are now focused on helping to educate our client base on how more advanced affiliate marketing techniques can be used to help boost customer acquisition and improve the bottom line of a business in light of these trends."